Irving L. Branch: World War II

 During World War II, Branch served in the China-Burma-India Theater, where he was the American co-commander of the 1st Bombardment Group of the Republic of China Air Force, flying North American B-25 Mitchell bombers.
 He flew 79 combat missions, including one against Formosa in November 1943 which was the first against Japanese pre-war territory since the Doolittle Raid in 1942.
 For his services commanding, training and leading Chinese pilots, he was awarded the Distinguished Flying Cross, Chinese Air Force Wings and the Chinese Order of the Cloud and Banner.
+Branch also received the Air Medal and the Legion of Merit for his wartime service.

 Branch returned to the United States in September 1944, and became the commander of the 72nd Fighter Wing at Colorado Springs Army Air Base in Colorado.
 This was a training formation of the Second Air Force for fighter pilots.

 Post-war

-After the war Branch attended the Armed Forces Staff College In September 1947 he became the assistant to the United States Air Force (USAF) representative of the US Military Staff at the United Nations, working with some of the Chinese pilots that he had trained during the war.
+After the war Branch attended the Armed Forces Staff College.
+After graduation in September 1947, he became the assistant to the United States Air Force (USAF) representative of the US Military Staff at the United Nations, working with some of the Chinese pilots that he had trained during the war.
 He went to Europe as the chief of the Air Intelligence Division of the Directorate of Intelligence for the US Air Forces in Europe.
 In August 1952, he returned to the United States and attended the Air War College, from which he graduated in July 1953.